batcapricorn/Data-Analysis-of-Financial-Data-and-Trading-Strategies/README.md

  EDA of market data: first visualizations and data transformations (e.g. currency conversion).

  ## main_functions.py
  Numerous useful functions that were employed in this analysis.
-It can be seen as toolbox of this projects.
+It can be seen as toolbox of this project.
 It is imported by `signal_analysis_class.py`.

  ## signal_analysis_class.py
  Forms a class module employing the above-mentioned toolbox `main_functions.py`.
 This step helped to automate the process of analyzing different strategies, markets and trading rhythms.